shybovycha/shybovycha.github.io/_posts/2017-08-15-easy-way-to-understand-big-o-notation.md

 ## Foreword

-Some time ago I've published an <a href="{% post_url 2016-08-25-big-o-notation %}">article about bit O notation</a>.
+Some time ago I've published an <a href="/2016/08/25/big-o-notation.html">article about bit O notation</a>.
 I've mentioned its source but never published it.
 So here it is, the original article.

 ## The article